 It is considered to be fixed to the secret chamber with the ‘Naga Bandham’ or ‘Naga Paasam’ mantras by then ‘Siddha Purashas’ who lived during the reign of king Marthandavarma in the 16th century.

 Pious Rishis do live, but they stay far away from common people as they successfully elevated their thoughts and soul to a high level of divine consciousness.
+Far away from the thoughts of material richness and heritage.

 If any human attempts are made with man-made technology to open the mysterious Chamber-B other than by chanting highly sacred and powerful Garud Mantras by a pious Sadhus, catastrophes are likely to occur in and around the Temple premises or through out India or even through out the world according to Vedic astrologers of India, who also admitted their inability to open the door by chanting the secret Garud Mantra.